 Claim #1: “Save TONS of money”

 “Living in a smaller home inherently leads to huge savings.
-You’ll spend less to heat and cool your home, as well as on general maintenance.
-You can have a beautiful house to call your own at a fraction of the price of a standard McMansion, whether it’s new construction or an existing home purchase, and your property taxes will be the envy of everyone you know.”
+You’ll spend less to heat and cool your home, as well as on general maintenance… and your property taxes will be the envy of everyone you know.” – Tiny House Blog

 Reality: Cost is a total fucking wildcard

-First of all, I reject the false dichotomy imposed by this author.
-Tiny homes and McMansions are not the only two choices for housing.
-And when an advocate draws a false comparison like this, you have to question their need to resort to such a rhetorical trick.
+I reject the false dichotomy imposed by this author.
+Tiny homes and McMansions are not the only two housing choices.
+When an advocate draws a false comparison, you have to question their need for such a rhetorical trick.

-One is that the cost of building tiny homes—especially DIY tiny homes—has been historically underrepresented.
-I’ve seen four-digit budgets bounced around tiny house blogs with breathless awe.
-I am deeply suspicious of figures like that, and so are serious tiny home builders.
-Tiny House Giant Journey cites an average materials cost of $25K, which doesn’t include pricier items like appliances.
-If DIY is not in the cards for you, cheap prefab units start at around $60K; a more high-end, durable, custom-built unit runs closer to double that, ranging between $90 and $140K.
+The cost of building tiny homes is historically underrepresented.
+I’ve seen four-digit budgets bounced around with breathless awe.
+I’m suspicious of those figures, and so are serious tiny home builders.
+Tiny House Giant Journey cites an average materials cost of $25K, not including pricier items like appliances.
+If DIY is not for you, cheap prefab units start at ~$60K; a high-end, durable, custom-built unit ranges between $90 and $140K.

-When someone tells you “I built my own house for $10,000,” they are not bragging—they are lying.
-This is a thing that almost all DIYers do, and it drives me to drink.
+When someone tells you “I built my own house for $10,000,” they aren’t bragging—they’re lying.
+Almost all DIYers do this, and it drives me to drink.
 Even fellow tiny house enthusiasts are fed up with these misrepresentations.
-A particularly clear-eyed post from The Tiny Life makes the following excellent points:
+A particularly clear-eyed post from The Tiny Life says:

 “I often hear people say ‘I got my trailer for free’ but if you do a bit of digging many will fess up that they then had to reinforce it, get a new coat of paint, and a surprising number had to replace the axles and get new tires/wheels.”

-Statements like this coming from a tiny home enthusiast should be taken as a serious warning.
-The egoes of tiny home builders and buyers are often wrapped up in the total cost of the project.
-The lower the budget, the more it justifies their choices and earns them cache with people within the tiny house community.
-This acts as a strong emotional incentive to many to downplay its actual costs.
+This statement from a tiny home enthusiast should be a serious warning.
+The egos of tiny home builders and buyers are often wrapped up in the cost of the project.
+The lower the budget, the more it justifies their choices and earns them cache with the community.

-The Tiny Life extrapolates this fibbing mentality to tools, vehicles, consumables, appliances, build sites, and the cost of land itself.
-Peel back the curtain on the $10K claim and you’re likely to find $30K worth of unaccounted for additional spending.
+The Tiny Life extrapolates this fibbing mentality to tools, vehicles, consumables, appliances, sites, and the land itself.
+Peel back the curtain on the $10K claim and you’ll find $30K worth of additional spending.

-Anyone who’s done an extensive home renovation will tell you that costs and timelines almost always extend far beyond what you planned for.
-And tiny homes, built from scratch, are no different from any other kind of dwelling in this regard.
+Anyone who’s done an extensive home renovation will tell you that costs and timelines almost always extend beyond what you planned.
+Tiny homes, built from scratch, are no different from any other kind of dwelling in this regard.
 There is no magical property inherent to 300 square foot dwellings that makes them immune from becoming money pits.

 Also reality: Tiny homes are poorer investments

-Spending money on a home is neither a pure investment nor a pure necessity.
-As we’ve talked about before, it’s both things at once.
-Just as it is wrong to overemphasize the home’s role as an investment, it is wrong to underemphasize it.
+Spending money on a home is neither pure investment nor pure necessity.
+It’s both.
+Just as it’s wrong to overemphasize the home’s role as an investment, it’s wrong to underemphasize it.

-Buying a modest condo or small starter home may cost more than building a tiny home, but it is also much more likely to endure the years, find a future buyer, and potentially appreciate in value.
+Buying a modest condo or small starter home may cost more than a tiny home, but it’s also more likely to endure the years, find a future buyer, and appreciate in value.

 A home of modest or average size should be a very flexible structure.
-My four-bedroom home works well for myself and my husband (and our ridiculous menagerie of animals and rotating cast of semi-permanent house guests); it also worked well for the owners who lived there before us, a nuclear family of two adults and two kids; it also worked well for the owner that lived there before them, a little old lady who’d lived there for 80 years.
-Just the fact that someone lived there for her entire life tells you all you need to know about the suitability of the structure for all of life’s stages.
+My four-bedroom home works well for myself and my husband (and our ridiculous menagerie of animals and rotating cast of semi-permanent house guests); it also worked well for the owners before us, two adults and two kids; it also worked well for the owner before them, a little old lady who’d lived there for 80 years.
+The fact that someone lived there for her entire life tells you all you need to know about the suitability of the structure for all of life’s stages.

-Homes aren’t liquid assets (meaning, I can’t pick up the phone and instantly turn my house into cash).
+Homes aren’t liquid assets (I can’t pick up the phone and instantly turn my house into cash).
 But there are varying degrees of illiquidity.
-A flexible house that would meet the needs of many potential buyers is like an ice cube that you just put into the freezer.
-It’s cold and it’s crispy around the edges, but its interior is still slushy and flexible.
+A flexible house that meets the needs of many buyers is flexible.

-Conversely, a home that only works for a tiny percentage of interested buyers is worse than solid ice.
-It’s dry ice.
+Conversely, a home that only works for a tiny percentage of buyers is like dry ice.
 It can hurt you just to hold onto it.
-Your situation may change suddenly due to a new job, relationship, child, illness, or other major shift in circumstance.
-If you can’t sell your home easily, you may find yourself stuck in a very bad financial situation.
+Your situation may change suddenly due to a new job, child, illness, or other major shift in circumstance.
+If you can’t sell your home easily, you may find yourself stuck in a bad financial situation.

 Let’s say you own a tiny home on a large stretch of land in rural Iowa.
 You invested $45,000 cash in building your tiny home, and you also mortgage the land it sits upon for $65,000—a total investment of $100K.
-Now let’s say your father reveals he’s been diagnosed with Alzheimer’s.
+Now let’s say your father is diagnosed with Alzheimer’s.
 He lives in Chicago.
-Your tiny home is mobile, but you can’t find a long-term parking spot for it that has the sewage and electrical hookups you need in a downtown area—and besides, it’s more convenient to move into his home to take care of him.
+Your tiny home is mobile, but you can’t find a long-term parking spot with the sewage and electrical hookups you need—and besides, it’s more convenient to move into his home to take care of him.
 You have no idea if this will last for six months or six years.
 It’s completely open-ended.

-So what do you do?
 You can try to rent or sell your tiny home.
-But what happens when you cannot find a renter or a buyer?
-You’re now stuck carrying a mortgage for a home you don’t live in.
+But what happens when you cannot find a renter or buyer?
+You’re now carrying a mortgage for a home you don’t live in.
 And you risk damage to your home if, say, an electrical or plumbing problem arrises and no one is living there to observe it.

-This kind of situation is common.
 It happens to people who own average-sized houses too.
-But people who own average-sized homes have a much wider pool of potential renters and buyers.
-That’s what makes them a lot more liquidy, and thus a lot less risky.
+But they have a much wider pool of potential renters and buyers.
+That’s what makes them a lot more liquidy, and thus less risky.

 Also reality: Complete insurance coverage for tiny homes is nearly impossible